-Application: refers to execution of the security instrument at the Contract Signing Event.
-By this point, the applicant has been offered a rehabilitation pathway and has demonstrated compliance with all threshold eligibility requirements.
+Application: refers to execution of the lien at the Contract Signing Event.
+By this point, the applicant has qualified for reimbursement and has demonstrated compliance with all threshold eligibility requirements.

 Area Median Income (AMI): Calculated limits based on HUD-estimated median family income with adjustments based on family size.